jesseraypaulsen/personality-test/README.md

   - users list -> make columns in each user row the same width as the columns in all other user rows
   - style that emphasizes transition between Questions -- currently it's hard to perceive the change.
   - probably another navigation icon-button for going back to quesion-answering when you're on the dashboard, because currently you have to click on the inventory button and while that does take the user back to question-answering it also opens the Inventory Bar

----

-## DONE

-- beginTest (w/ 3 decision paths) ✔
-- bug: findFirstUnansweredQuestion (third path - some answered, some not) for beginTest ✔
-- bug: useEffect -> always takes the first decision path; must execute only once; scores updated with empty array twice before it gets data (Results Dashboard) ✔

----

 ### Notes on Application Logic